thumbliner/thumbliner/small-talk.md

 I see.
 How so?<br>

 Nevermind, can you believe this traffic?
-We're the traffic.<br>
+We’re the traffic.<br>

 Oh…!<br>

-So aren’t you outraged by {insert headline}?
+So aren’t you outraged by `insert headline`?
 No, not outraged.<br>

 How come?
-Aren’t you a {insert label}?
+Aren’t you a `insert label`?
 No, I’m not.<br>

-But do you know what happened in {insert millenia} B.C.?
+But do you know what happened in `insert millennia` B.C.?
 I probably don’t.<br>

 Well, you should!